ugbeadie/billr/README.md

 - Organize applications visually with Kanban boards
 - Add notes for each opportunity

+### 🤖 AI Job Autofill

+Trackr includes an AI-powered job parser that saves time when adding applications.

+Users can simply paste a job description or job posting link and Trackr will automatically extract key details such as:

+- Company name
+- Position
+- Salary (if available)
+- Location
+- Job type (Full-time, Internship, etc.)
+- Work mode (Remote, Hybrid, Onsite)

+This allows users to add jobs in seconds instead of manually filling every field.

 ### 📅 Interview Management

 - Track interview stages